-- 39. Q. IS THE ASSESSOR RESPONSIBLE FOR COMPUTING BENEFITS DUE? - A. Yes, but subject to audit by the Office of Policy and Management. - 40.
-Q. HOW SHOULD THE TAX CREDIT BE COMPUTED IF THE CLAIMANT OWNS LESS THAN 100% INTEREST IN THE SUBJECT PROPERTY? - A. FIRST, and most important, the full qualifying \ "Property Gross Asmnt" MUST be put on the application (on the far left).
+- 46. Q. IS THE ASSESSOR RESPONSIBLE FOR COMPUTING BENEFITS DUE? - A. Yes, but subject to audit by the Office of Policy and Management. - 47.
+Q. HOW SHOULD THE TAX CREDIT BE COMPUTED IF THE CLAIMANT OWNS LESS THAN 100% INTEREST IN THE SUBJECT PROPERTY? - A. FIRST, and most important, the full qualifying \ "Property Gross Assessment" MUST be put on the application.
 SECONDLY, the ownership percentage (item 10), MUST be some amount Less than 100%.
-When this percentage is then applied to the qualifying "Property Gross Asmnt" it results in the correct "Applicant's Gross ASMT".
+When this percentage is then applied to the qualifying "Property Gross Assessment" it results in the correct "Applicant's Gross Assessment".
 REMEMBER, the actual ownership percentage affects the maximum credit allowed, which is why it is critically important that 100% NOT BE USED when an applicant owns less than all of the property.
 Also, be sure to assign exemptions to the person who merits them.

-\Qualifying means: The local, standard building lot including the residence and other buildings there on.
+\Qualifying means: The local, standard building lot including the residence and other buildings there on and does not include excess acreage.

 EXAMPLE: John, Mary and Bridget Kelly, who are elderly unmarried siblings, own a three family house.
-The property tax bill based on the 2010 Grand List is \$2,541.
-John Kelly's income for 2010 is \$22,601; Mary's income is \$16,804 and Bridget's income is \$13,100.
+The property tax bill based on the 2018 Grand List is \$2,541.
+John Kelly's income for 2019 is \$25,500; Mary's income is \$19,200 and Bridget's income is \$13,100.
 Each of them file an application for tax relief.
 The maximum credit each could receive is determined as follows: